awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 "Action": "ec2:Describe*"
 ```

-To see a list of Amazon VPC actions, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.
+To see a list of Amazon VPC actions, see [Actions defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-actions-as-permissions) in the *Service Authorization Reference*\.

 ## Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>